k-stz/tun-tap/ip-segment-tunnel-example/notes.md

+# UPDATE:
+Never got this stably to work without excessive misconfiguration of the machine.
+See "Conclusions"

 # How to run example
 1. create tun devices for client and server vpn: `bash create_named_tuntap_device.sh`
 2. run client vpn server: `make vpn_client`